 Hello there!
 This weekend I made 2 quiches because I felt like cooking again (finally!) and boy was I not disappointed.
 I am purposely teaching you how to make 2 at once.
 Why?
 Because if you are going to make one quiche you might as well make two of them.
 The add-ins are so versatile, and eggs are cheap.
 If you only need one, give the other to a neighbor or someone in need.
 I am telling you, if someone showed up at my door with a warm quiche, I would kiss them!

-Side note: if you don’t feel like a great cook or are overwhelmed at taking someone a meal, consider taking them a quiche.
+Side note: If you don’t feel like a great cook or are overwhelmed at taking someone a meal, consider taking them a quiche.
 You can pick them up from plenty of bakeries and they are the perfect meal to take because they can serve as that person’s breakfast, lunch, or dinner.

 9 eggs

-1 c heavy cream
+1 cup heavy cream

-1/2 c whole milk
+1/2 cup whole milk

-1.5 tsp salt
+1.5 teaspoons kosher salt

 1 cup diced deli ham